TradeIdeasPhilip/jpeg/README.md

 - It is especially appropriate for photographs.
 - JPEG allows you to make smaller files if you are willing to accept a lower quality image.
   - I.e. It gives you some choices when you save a file.
-- I am taking a lot of inspiration from JPEG, but I'm changing a few details, to see if I can make a _better_ image format.
+- I am taking a lot of inspiration from JPEG, but I’m changing a few details, to see if I can make a _better_ image format.
 - _Better_ means:
   - Making smaller files while retaining higher quality.
   - Giving people better options when they save an image.